GoblinArchives/LiminalHorror/Game Design/All in one place.md

 - [Digital Zinemaking Basics: A Guide by Zeshio](https://www.zeshio.com/blog/2021/8/28/digital-zinemaking-basics-a-guide-by-zeshio) is a fantastic overview to making a zine from start to fnish (through 8 detailed steps), guiding the reader through the process of developing Adventurer's Guide to the Yol'Najj Forest as the framing.
 - **Markdown** is increasingly being a format that designers are using when writing.
 I find it really helpful in both the process and what it allows me to do (output in epub, html, and this website).
 Two great resources that are also included below are [Luke Gearing's "Using Markdown and Pandoc to Make RPG Documents for Free"](https://lukegearing.blot.im/using-markdown-and-pandoc-to-make-rpg-documents-for-free) and [Nate Treme's Making an HTML Dungeon](https://www.youtube.com/watch?v=TRZ2w36wJi0&ab_channel=NateTreme).
 I think it is definitely worth looking into as a tool to use when designing.
 - [5 Tips for Making Money in TTRPGs](https://www.youtube.com/watch?v=ZXeEbDBWbS0&ab_channel=JohnBattle) by John Battle is a great overview about how they got to where they are currently (both their games and channel are top tier).
+- [Designing a tabletop rpg: day 1 - laying groundwork](https://www.haveyouplayedthis.com/posts/designing-an-rpg-e1) by Adam Bell is the start of a video series that has Adam making their practice visible as they design a ttrpg called Promise the Moon.

 ---
 ## Index